 Some jobs are secured through speculative applications, and both the BA and the Antiquarian Booksellers' Association (ABA) publish directories of members.

 Training is mainly on the job and there is currently no formal professional qualification in this area.
-It may be useful to gain membership of:
+It may be useful to gain membership of the BA or ABA.

 All posts are likely to involve structured training in the form of an induction, covering an introduction to the business and basic bookselling techniques.
 Further training opportunities vary depending on the size and nature of the organisation but may include: